 Bob Dylan’s musical cannon, meanwhile, continues to be heard and played around the world.
 To date, his “Hard Rain,” for example, has more than two dozen cover versions, including those by Pete Seeger, Joan Baez, Leon Russell, Bryan Ferry, Robert Plant, Jimmy Cliff, and others.
 As a songwriter and musician, Dylan has received numerous awards over the years including Grammy, Golden Globe, and Academy Awards; he has also been inducted into the Songwriters Hall of Fame, the Rock and Roll Hall of Fame, and the Nashville Songwriters Hall of Fame.
 He is considered to be one of the most influential musicians of the 20th century and has produced 34 studio albums, 13 live albums, and 14 compilation albums.
 Seven of his albums were No. 1 hits on the U.K. album charts; five topped the charts in U.S. In 2008, the Pulitzer Prize jury awarded him a special citation for “his profound impact on popular music and American culture, marked by lyrical compositions of extraordinary poetic power.”

 See also at this website, “…Only A Pawn in Their Game,”another story of Dylan’s protest music from the early 1960s.
 Additional stories on music at this website may be found at the Annals of Music category page, or go to the Home Page for other story choices.
-Thanks for visiting — and please consider supporting this website.
+Thanks for visiting — and if you like what you see here, please help support this website with a donation.
 Thank you. — Jack Doyle

 Date Posted: 6 March 2012